gnunn-gitops/gitops-admin-plugin/README.md

 # Introduction

-This project is intended as a POC to understand the feasibility of using a [console dynamic plugin](https://docs.openshift.com/container-platform/4.13/web_console/dynamic-plugin/overview-dynamic-plugin.html) in OpenShift to manage OpenShift GitOps, aka Argo CD.
-The goals of the POC were:
+This project provides an OpenShift Console [plugin](https://docs.openshift.com/container-platform/4.13/web_console/dynamic-plugin/overview-dynamic-plugin.html) to manage OpenShift GitOps (aka Argo CD and Rollouts).

+This plugin is not intended as a 1:1 replacement for the Argo CD UI, rather it enables users to accomplish 70 to 80 percent of their tasks in the OpenShift console with ability to easily "punch-out" to the Argo CD UI if more features are required.

+The goals of this plugin are as follows;

 1. Provide a basic view of Application, ApplicationSet and AppProjects objects in the OpenShift console
 2. Support common interactions with Argo CD for operations like Sync, Refresh and Hard Refresh